Top of the page

 Polycystic ovary syndrome (PCOS) is a hormone imbalance that can affect ovulation.
 It can cause problems with your periods and make it hard to get pregnant.

 Doctors don't know for sure what causes PCOS, but it seems to run in families.
 It also seems to be linked to obesity and a risk for diabetes.
-If you have PCOS, your sisters and daughters have a higher chance of getting it too.

 You may have other symptoms.
-These include weight gain, acne, too much hair growth on the face or body, high blood pressure, and high blood sugar.
+These include weight gain, acne, hair growth on the face or body, high blood pressure, and high blood sugar.
 Your ovaries may have cysts on them.
 These cysts are growths filled with fluid.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter K559 in the search box to learn more about "Polycystic Ovary Syndrome: Care Instructions."
+Enter K559 in the search box to learn more about "Polycystic Ovary Syndrome: Care Instructions".

-Current as of:
+Current as of: August 2, 2022

-& Kathleen Romito, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.